-The sups Management train is argued to be a leading factor behind the success of a sups system (Ballard et al., 2015; Kirby, 2005).
-At its core, the Management train only implies the usage of multiple different types of subs devices/measures (Ballard et al., 2015).
-The chaining of multiple measures has shown to improve, above all, the treatment performance of the subs system (Bastien et al., 2010).
-Following subs principles, these measures are meant to be dispersed throughout the development, but many subs systems nonetheless choose to use a single end-of-pipe solution (Bastien et al., 2010).
+The SuDS Management train is argued to be a leading factor behind the success of a SuDS system (Ballard et al., 2015; Kirby, 2005).
+At its core, the Management train only implies the usage of multiple different types of SuDS devices / measures (Ballard et al., 2015).
+The chaining of multiple measures has shown to improve, above all, the treatment performance of the SuDS system (Bastien et al., 2010).
+Following SuDS principles, these measures are meant to be dispersed throughout the development, but many SuDS systems nonetheless choose to use a single end-of-pipe solution (Bastien et al., 2010).
 The management train concept can be extended further by adding spatial boundaries within system design (Kirby, 2005):